AustESE-Infrastructure/austese_install/README.md

 running Java with a JVM of around 2GB.
 Text files are limited to around 50-75K per version, but images have no size limitation.
-Two other components are needed: the calliope web-service for handling formatting and MVDs, and Lorestore for annotations.
+Two other components are needed: the calliope web-service for handling formatting, import/export and MVDs, and Lorestore for annotations.
 Both run inside Tomcat.
 AustESE can import plain text, XML or HTML, and export to HTML, MVD and text (with JSON markup).
 It is hoped to add XML export later.

 The text to image linking tool (TILT) is unfinished, but will be completed soon.
 AustESE is planned as a